-Maximum two guests.
 There is plenty of space but we are geared to individuals and couples.
 The bed is a double.
 Each guest beyond two costs an extra 100 baht per night to cover additional water, electricity and wear.

 The building is modern and clean.
 There is a one-off cleaning fee of 300 baht, regardless of how short or long your stay, which we pay to the lady who does a thorough clean between guests.